Agriculture

 How to Grow Coriander: Best Practices for Profitable Farming in India

-Coriander farming in India is done in both irrigated & rainfed lands, and can be cultivated in any type of soil.
-Many varieties of coriander are cultivated commercially in India with average yield ranging between 10 -15 quintal per hectare and 4 – 5 quintal per hectare under best cultivation practices.
-Let us read the complete blog to understand the complete cultivation process of coriander in India.
+Coriander is a popular annual herb used for garnishing purposes flavour enhancement in many dishes in India.
+It is used in making chutneys, sauces and salads.
+Its dried brown seeds are used as condiments in form of powder, sausages and seasoning.
+Coriander farming in India is done in both irrigated & rainfed lands and can be cultivated in any type of soil.
+Many varieties of coriander are cultivated commercially in India under best cultivation practices.
+This blog describes the complete cultivation process of coriander along with its varieties and major producing states.

-Coriander is an important seed spice derived from coriander plant, which is a thin stemmed, small bushy herb with a stronger and earthy aroma.
+Coriander (Coriandrum Sativum) is an important seed spice derived from coriander plant, which is a thin stemmed, small bushy herb with a stronger and earthy aroma.
 It belongs to family Apiaceae.
-It grows up to 25 – 80 cm in height and has many branches and umbels.
+It grows up to 25 to 80 cm in height and has many branches and umbels.
 Its fruits are globular and 3 – 4 mm in diameter.

 Coriander is commercially cultivated across Rajasthan, Madhya Pradesh, Andhra Pradesh, Tamil Nadu, Odisha, Uttar Pradesh and Uttarakhand states of India.
 Among all the states, Madhya Pradesh occupies the top position in total area under cultivation and production.